VincentDondain/xamarin-macios-wiki/ReleaseNotes/xamarin.ios_10.1.md

 * It's now possible to specify how many parallel AOT processes mtouch can launch by using the `-j #` argument to mtouch (in the project's iOS Build options).
 The default is the number of processors on the machine, but builds on high-end machines may profit from increasing this value.

+* A new implementation of `NSUrlSessionHandler` was [contributed](https://github.com/xamarin/xamarin-macios/pull/31) by Nick Berardi.
+The new version offers the same features as the previous one but requires less memory and, by resuing it, less time spent in the garbage collector;

 ### watchOS

 This version introduces stable support for native watchOS 2+ applications.

 However due to the limited API available on watchOS, the managed networking stack is not available.
-This means that the following managed API will throw PlatformNotSupportedExceptions:
+This means that the following managed API will throw `PlatformNotSupportedException`:

 #### System assembly